dev-ai-lab/aws-architect/README.md

   - Custom metrics
 - Scaling Cooldowns
   - after scaling activities happens, it goes into cooldown period (default 300 seconds)
-  - during this period not terminate or launch happens
+  - during this period no terminate or launch happens

 ## AWS RDS, Aurora, ElastiCache
 - see the documentation in bank-docs under section Databases